yogeshpatki/flappy_bird/README.md

 # flappy_bird
-The populat old mobile game, developed using vanilla javascript and HTML.
+The popular old mobile game, developed using vanilla javascript and HTML.